GovTechSG/adex-ug/User Guide/Projects.md

 Here are the steps to publish a topic using HTTP REST in ADEX application:

 - **Identify the endpoint**: You need to know the endpoint URL of the server that is configured to receive the message.
-This URL will typically include the protocol (e.g., http:// or https://), the hostname or IP address of the server, and a path to the resource that will receive the message.
+This URL will typically include the protocol (e.g. https://), the hostname of the server, and a path to the resource that will receive the message.
 - **Define the message payload**: You need to define the message payload that will be sent in the HTTP POST request.
 The payload will typically be a JSON or XML object that contains the message data as well as any additional metadata that is required.
 - **Set the HTTP headers**: You need to set the HTTP headers for the request, including the Content-Type header that indicates the format of the message payload (e.g., application/json).
 - **Send the HTTP POST request** to send the HTTP POST request to the server.
-- If ADEX **topic message payload** is a JSON object that contains the topic name ("my/topic") and the message content ("Hello, world!").
+- If ADEX **topic message payload** is a JSON object that contains the topic name ("my/topic") and the message content {"Hello": "World!".
 The HTTP POST request is sent to the "ADEX Portal" endpoint with the Content-Type header set to "application/json".
-Once the request is sent, the ADEX application logs a success message if the request is successful, or an error message if there is an error.
+Once the request is sent, the system logs a success if the request is successful, or an error message if there is an error.

 How to **publish** via **HTTP Post**: